laracasts/blog/articles/Benjamin/01-build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ```

 1. This is a simple Blade component.
-2. We create an array of 9 items using the [`range()`](https://www.php.net/range) function to be able to display 9 items.
+2. We create an array of nine items using the [`range()`](https://www.php.net/range) function.
 Remember, they're all randomly generated.

 ![Homepage](https://github.com/laracasts/blog/assets/3613731/eae2a9ac-38ac-42bd-8f34-e976b2242094)